 Solution: Adjust your focus, advises sought-after interior designer Vanessa De Vargas, owner of the vintage showroom Turquoise in Venice Beach, CA. She regularly transforms shabby-looking furniture into stunning, one-of-a-kind pieces.
-And while you can’t re-upholster your date (if only!), you can try to see beyond the surface.
+And while you can’t re-upholster your date, you can try to see beyond the surface and focus on the person within.
 “When I see a vintage furniture item, I always see the potential for what it could be,” says De Vargas.
 “The bones and craftsmanship are there, but the ‘outfit’ needs a little help.”
 Attraction can’t be manufactured, but if you feel the chemistry and just dislike the shoes, give it time.
 Mates have been known to subtly mold each other’s style.
 So if your interests and values mesh (or you feel that spark), hang in there.

 You were so amusing and articulate when you imagined the date in your mind, but now it’s showtime, and you suddenly have nothing to say...

 Solution: “There’s nothing wrong with being prepared!” says stand-up comic Tracie Jayne of New York City.
 Jayne admits to having stock lines “locked and loaded” to shut down hecklers and help her recover if a joke falls flat.
 “If I say something wrong, I have a funny line ready to get me out of it,” she explains.
-Arm yourself with your own foolproof anecdotes and conversation-starters on standby — and practice until you have them down cold.
-Also, try giving the newspaper a quick once-over that day.
-At least you’ll be able to chit-chat about local sports then, right?
+To apply this tactic, arm yourself pre-date by having your own foolproof anecdotes and conversation-starters on standby — and practice telling them to friends and family until you have each one down cold.
+Also, try giving news websites or local publications a quick once-over that day.
+At least you’ll be able to talk about current events with your date, right?

-really need to get a life!” you say — only to find out that your date is a loyal viewer each season.
-Or you’re mocking people from New Jersey (their orange tans/inexplicable love of Ed Hardy!) and it turns out that your date grew up in the Garden State.
+“People who watch The Bachelor really need to get a life!” you say — only to find out that your date is a loyal viewer each season.
+Or you’re mocking people who don’t eat gluten because it’s a “Hollywood fad” just before your date reveals his or her recent Celiac disease diagnosis.